 This post may contain affiliate links.
 For more information, read my disclosure policy.

 I always make monkey bread for Christmas.
-It’s not worth the fight; one year I really wanted cinnamon rolls so I made both…because it was required.
+It’s a tradition and not worth the fight; one year I really wanted cinnamon rolls so I made both…because it was required.

 I absolutely love the flavor of the from-scratch dough.
-It’s also lighter and airier than the store-bought kind.
+It’s lighter and airier than the store-bought kind.
 And – it’s way easier to make from scratch than I thought it would be.

 Homemade Monkey Bread Ingredients

 - Instant Yeast – To make homemade monkey bread, you need to use yeast.
 I’m showing you how I make this recipe using Fleischmann’s® RapidRise® Yeast.
 It’s a fast-acting yeast that makes baking from scratch much easier and faster than if you used active dry yeast.